St. Thomas Mount

-Etymology
+History

+The area is closely associated with local traditions.
 According to Hindu tradition, the sage Bhringi resided and meditated on the hillock in his quest to see Shiva.
 The locality thus came to be known as Bhringi malai, or "the hill of Bhringi", which over time morphed into "Parangimalai".
 It is also said that this connects several other regions in the city with the origin of their names.
 For instance, the place where he laid his pitcher, known in Tamil as kindi while performing worship, has now come to be known as "Guindy".

-The place is named St. Thomas Mount in English after Saint Thomas the Apostle, who is claimed to have lived and preached in the locality according to Christian tradition.
+According to Christian traditions, the hill is the site where St. Thomas the Apostle was martyred in 72 AD after being struck with a spear.
+In 1523, the Portuguese missionary Diego Fernandes built a small oratory on the Mount, reportedly over the foundations of an earlier church.
+As the number of pilgrims grew, Gaspar Coelho, the Vicar of the Church of Mylapore, laid the foundation for a larger church in 1547 and dedicated it to Our Lady of the Mount.
+The church is believed to have served as a lighthouse for Portuguese and Armenian ships during the 16th century.

+In 1802, William Lambton, the surveyor responsible for launching the Great Trigonometrical Survey of India, began his work from the plateau of St. Thomas Mount.
+In 1830, the St. Thomas Garrison Church was built to serve British soldiers of the Madras Artillery, which was headquartered in the area since 1774.

+In 1962, Archbishop Louis Mathias of Madras-Mylapore oversaw the laying of an asphalt road to the summit, and by 1963, a calvary was installed atop the hill, overlooking the city.